unza-speech-lab/zambezi-voice/README.md

   - serve as benchmark for academic and industry tools on Zambian languages.

 <div align="justify">
-  <p>The long term goal is to curate language data resources resources for all seventy-two (72) languages spoken in Zambia.
+  <p>The long-term goal is to curate language data resources resources for all seventy-two (72) languages spoken in Zambia.
 In the medium term, we are focussing on the seven (7) main local languages spoken in Zambia: Bemba, Nyanja, Tonga, Lozi, Kaonde, Lunda and Luvale.</p>
 </div>

 ### 3. Datasets